 They’re on the rise.
 Here’s what older adults need to know to about safe sex.

 Seniors have sex—you know this.
-What you may not realize: Sexually transmitted diseases (STDs) and infections (STIs) are still a risk.
+What you may not realize: Sexually transmitted infections (STIs) are still a risk.

-In fact, STDs are on the rise among older adults.
-Young people ages 15 to 24 make up half of reported STD cases, according to the Centers for Disease Control and Prevention (CDC).
+In fact, STIs are on the rise among older adults.
+Young people ages 15 to 24 make up half of reported STI cases, according to the Centers for Disease Control and Prevention (CDC).
 But among people ages 55 and 64, cases of chlamydia nearly doubled between 2014 and 2018, and gonorrhea and syphilis more than doubled.

 If left untreated, chlamydia or gonorrhea can lead to a burning sensation during urination or discharge from the vagina or penis.
 More serious complications include pelvic inflammatory disease in women and urethra infections in men.

-What’s Behind the Rise in STDs Among Seniors
+What’s Behind the Rise in STIs Among Seniors

 Plus, there are more medications on the market that can help people stay sexually active—despite age-related changes and chronic health issues.

 “Historically, you start putting people on medicine for blood pressure and diabetes, and their sexual function was sometimes impacted,” Dr. Dowler says.
 “Today we have medicine to counteract that, so people are able to enjoy an active sex life longer.”

 Another factor is your changing body.
 It’s natural for the immune system to get weaker with every passing birthday—and that can leave older adults more susceptible to infections.
 Shifting hormones also chip away at the elasticity of your skin and tissues, leaving you more vulnerable to microtears that can serve as openings for bacteria.

 Finally, more older adults are moving into retirement communities, as opposed to living with family members, Dr. Dowler says.
 Living in these communal environments makes it easier for divorced or widowed adults to meet other people their own age, and many choose to have sex.